Student & Assistive Technology Resources

 - Access to Dragon Naturally Speaking software which converts speech to text (available on laptops loaned by the Dean of Students Office)

-Students who have mobility concerns may inquire with the Office of Residential Life to be moved to a first floor room and/or to a room with accessible bathroom facilities (as space is available).
-Contact your resident advisor, area director or director of residential life to discuss availability and options.
-Please see the residential life webpage for more information.
+Students who have mobility concerns may inquire with the Office of Community Living to be moved to a first floor room and/or to a room with accessible bathroom facilities (as space is available).
+Contact your community advisor, area director or director of community living to discuss availability and options.
+Please see the community living webpage for more information.

 - We Connect Now is dedicated to uniting college students with disabilities in access to higher education and employment issues.